 Original Inquiry is where students become more independent by either getting involved in research or completing creative inquiry projects.
 During my third year, I might get involved with research in the Neuroscience field or dental field.

 Academic Enrichment is where students challenge themselves in and outside the classroom.
-I’m majoring in Neuroscience and I’m also on the Pre-Med track, so several of my classes are science based.
+I’m majoring in Neuroscience and I’m also on the Pre-Dental track, so several of my classes are science based.
 I intend on applying for the Honors program to challenge myself in the classroom after my first year.

 Moonlight canoeing was one of the best experiences I had during my first few months at Ohio State.
 We were able to watch a beautiful sunset while floating down the Olentangy River, and as the night went on, a full moon came into view.
 After reaching the half way point, we all gathered together in our canoes to play a game of two truths and one lie.
 Less than 20 people attended this scholar’s event, so by the end of trip, I was able to know a little more about everyone.

 In 2016, I took the opportunity to travel to Costa Rica through a school trip with several of my classmates.
 I was able to immerse myself in a new culture, learn about different species and wildlife through hands on experiences, and make memories that will last forever.
 The one week adventure outside of the classroom was filled with water rafting, zip-lining, hikes up a volcano, horseback riding through the mountains, crocodile watching, and surfing.
 During all of these exciting activities, teamwork skills were built, problem solving skills were utilized, and communication between one another was strengthened.
 Through my four years at OSU, I hope to travel abroad to gain skills that cannot be obtained through the traditional classroom experience and expand my global awareness.